NoahMSchool/SwiftPlanets/WRITEUP.md

 ### 2.1 Problem Definition
 Describe the real-world problem or scenario and why it is suitable for a computational solution.

-Elplain how graph algorithms is a classic computer science problem Interactive tools are suited for a computer program Learning tools are more accessible for computers
+Explain how graph algorithms is a classic computer science problem Interactive tools are suited for a computer program Learning tools are more accessible for computers
 Can remember state and go forward and backwards on the algorithm